 If you haven’t attended a PASS session, it’s not too late.
 PASS runs exam sessions (aka intensive PASS) for you to compare your notes, discuss topics you find difficult and go over weekly materials for the course.
 PASS sessions are prepared and run by a student PASS leader who previously achieved excellent results in your course.
 These sessions are free and their purpose it to provide you with all the equipment to smash that exam.
 PASS sessions are currently online and easily accessible via your Blackboard site.

 Let me take you back to a time where an inexperienced first-year student had an exam on microeconomics.

 They had no idea what on earth was going on in this class.
 But unfortunately, this was a core course that had to be conquered.
-The topics about this course were so overwhelming that preparing for the exam was difficult and she couldn’t concentrate on what were important parts.
+The topics about this course were so overwhelming that preparing for the exam was difficult and they couldn’t concentrate on what were important parts.

 Sometimes all it takes is someone to help shed a light on what are the important exercises and topics are for the exam.
 As PASS is run by past students who have previously taken the course, they know what basic topics are included in the exam.